sashimi-yzh/sashimi-yzh.github.com/index.md

 ### Experience

+* TA for practicum course of Computer Architecture and Organization, UCAS, 2018 Spring
 * TA for practicum part of Introduction to Computer System, NJU, 2017 Fall
 * TA for practicum course of Computer Architecture and Organization, UCAS, 2017 Spring
 * TA for practicum part of Introduction to Computer System, NJU, 2016 Fall